Directus CMS 11: Configuring Cascading/Conditional Dropdowns

 Verification:

-collection in the Content module and try creating or editing an item.
+Go to the properties collection in the Content module and try creating or editing an item.

 The

-dropdown should show all countries.Select a country.
+countrydropdown should show all countries.Select a country.

 The

-dropdown should now update to show only the states linked to the selected country.Select a state.
+statedropdown should now update to show only the states linked to the selected country.Select a state.

 The

-dropdown should now update to show only the cities linked to the selected state.
+citydropdown should now update to show only the cities linked to the selected state.

 Key Takeaway:

-) in the Value input field to dynamically reference values from other fields within the item currently being edited.
+In Directus 11's GUI Filter Builder for Interface options, use the double curly brace syntax ({{field_key_from_current_item}}) in the Value input field to dynamically reference values from other fields within the item currently being edited.